xpressabhi/meteor-boilerplate/README.md

 # This app created as full template

-meteor create --full meteorjsStart
+meteor create --full meteorjs-start

-Basic app has is really basic and good to start adding all the packages and components.
+Basic app with blazejs has good to start framework.

 # Additions to this App